joerg-pfruender/joerg-pfruender.github.io/_posts/2020-09-27-localstack_and_lambda.md

   }
 ```

-Just one thing: For a queue livin in localstack in a docker container getting the "correct" sqs queue url is not trivial.
+Just one thing: For a queue living in localstack in a docker container getting the "correct" sqs queue url is not trivial.
 The hostname can be configured using the `HOSTNAME_EXTERNAL` environment variable of localstack's container.
 But the hostname inside the docker-compose network and the hostname outside the docker-compose network can be different.
 And the port can be different, too.
 So, in my case, I replaced the hostname in the original queue url with the hostname that I got from testcontainers' `getServiceHost` function.